Gender Equality in Tech: There’s more to the story than population differences between the genders

-In response to the Damore manifesto, “Heterodox Academy”, a group that includes multiple political points of view, posted that the scientific evidence is strong that there are population-level differences between the genders, though there’s little to no evidence of a difference in ability, only in interest/preference.
-However, the bare assertion that there are population-level differences between the genders is not the central problem with Damore’s manifesto.
+In response Damore’s manifesto, “Heterodox Academy”, a group that includes multiple political points of view, posted that the scientific evidence is strong that there are population-level differences between the genders, though there’s little to no evidence of a difference in ability, only in interest/preference.
+However, the assertion that there are population-level differences between the genders is not the central issue.

 - Damore refers to both interest and ability in his manifesto as reasons why women are not as prevalent as men in software engineering.
 Yet, as their survey concludes, the evidence currently shows there isn’t a difference between men and women in ability — this has certainly been my experience as a software engineering manager.